oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 > **NOTE:**  Tentative list of Qs the MQTT Transfer Spec should answer; feedback on additional questions or questions that might be out-of-scope / SEP (someone else's problem) is welcome.
+As consensus is developed on each aspect of the operating model, the corresponding question(s) should be deleted.

 > - What is the required interoperable topic structure?
 >   - A proposal is contained in [2.2 Default Topic
     Structure](#22-default-topic-structure).

 > - What is the OpenC2 message format over MQTT?